Pocketzen/cse15l-lab-reports/lab3/report.md

 ...
 ```
 **4.** `'-maxdepth'`
-Example 1 (directory): Command option -maxdepth sets a upper bound depth of a directory range from the starting directory to how far subdirectories can go.
+Example 1 (directory): Command option -maxdepth sets an upper bound depth of a directory range from the starting directory to how far subdirectories can go.
 In this case, I used -maxdepth 1 in conjunction with -type d which is only the directories located within /terminal and excludes any subdirectories inside those directories.
 ```
 allenvu@Allens-MacBook-Pro technical % find . -type d  -maxdepth 1
 .